TRANSFER TO SECONDARY SCHOOL

 A guide for parents

 Transferring from primary to secondary school is an important step and the local authority wants to help parents by giving them clear information about the transfer process and about Barnet schools.
-All secondary schools in Barnet have open evenings for parents and details of these are included with these notes.
-Details of open evenings in other boroughs can be obtained by contacting the relevant council or visiting their website.
-We encourage all parents to visit as many schools as possible to take a closer look at the school, meet the staff and ask questions in order to help them make up their minds about which schools they prefer.
+All secondary schools in Barnet have open evenings and we encourage parents to visit as many schools as possible to take a closer look at the school, meet the staff and ask questions in order to help them make up their minds about which schools they prefer.
 Each secondary school produces its own prospectus which contains detailed information about the school, how it is run and what subjects are taught.
 These will be available at the school and can also be downloaded from the school’s website.
 It is very important that you read the admissions criteria for each school so that you have a good idea of your chances of being offered a place.

-You will receive further information when the online application system opens and the 2018/19 secondary transfer booklet can be downloaded.
+You will receive further information from your child’s primary school in September when the online application system opens and the secondary transfer booklet can be downloaded.

 How do I apply for a school place?

 - All London boroughs work together to co-ordinate the secondary transfer process.
 This means that you will complete ONE online application at www.eadmissions.org.uk which will then be forwarded to the council in which you live.

 - You will also be asked to provide proof of your address.

 - As well as completing an online application, all voluntary aided (faith) schools and some foundation schools, free schools and academies will also ask you to fill in a Supplementary Information Form (SIF) and/or a Certificate of Religious Practice (CRP) to provide additional information such as a priest’s reference or information needed in order to arrange aptitude tests.
 These forms, including applications to take tests at selective schools, will be available at the schools.